 - Backup certificates

 - Clean up older snapshots based on a retention setting.

-For more details about the solution, please visit KubeDR@github or Catalogic Labs.
+For more details about the solution, please visit KubeDR@github.
 Please note that the project is in alpha phase, so we welcome you to report any discovery of corner cases we didn’t consider or to suggest new features in Github.
 We are actively working on adding monitoring and providing more restore options.
 In the current form, the solution works on all clusters where you have access to etcd.
 These include on-prem clusters as well as those in the cloud that are explicitly set up on the compute instances.